 Evolution is one of those things I believe couldn’t have turned out the way it had magically.
 Something guided it, God?
 Hold on to your skeptic hats.
 My position on God is agnostic, so you know I won’t be playing my indoctrination cards here.
-Very vaguely, entropy did, but then arises a bigger contradiction – we say entropy is pure chaos, pure meaning a very even distribution like you’d observe with events such as a coin toss or throw of a dice, but if that’s really what entropy did when evolution took place – we would not expect to see the well-developed life forms we do today years after evolution took place.
+Very vaguely, entropy did, but then arises a bigger contradiction – we say entropy is pure chaos, pure meaning a very flat distribution like you’d observe with events such as a coin toss or throw of a dice, but if that’s really what entropy did when evolution took place – we would not expect to see the well-developed life forms we do today years after evolution took place.
 The odds of humans evolving would have been slim, and all the radical mutations and adaptations couldn’t have come about if the states of quantum particles inside these life forms were merely arbitrary.
 This is where we must bring in a manipulator of entropy or in layman terms, God.
 Something, some entity, or system is fiddling with the state of our physical universe.
 This entity cannot be located physically in our universe because it would then succumb to our domain and be unable to influence it.
 So it has to be physically external to us.